ntienvu/ICDM2016_B3O/README.md

 ### Usage:
-* Check the ipynb folder for the demo using iPython notebook
+* the black-box function is defined in the myFunction.m
-* Run the experiments using our approaches and the baselines in run_batch folder.

-### Contact:
-Dr Vu Nguyen, vu@ieee.org
+* run the main file: demo_50dimension.m

 ### Reference:
-    Vu Nguyen, Santu Rana, Sunil Gupta, Cheng Li, and Svetha Venkatesh.
-"Budgeted batch bayesian optimization."
-In IEEE 16th International Conference on Data Mining (ICDM), pp. 1107-1112, 2016.
+    Santu Rana, Cheng Li, Sunil Gupta, Vu Nguyen, and Svetha Venkatesh.
+"High dimensional Bayesian optimization with elastic gaussian process."
+In International Conference on Machine Learning (ICML), pp. 2883-2891.
+2017.